javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 Previously, classes only had methods.

-"Class fields" is a synctax that allows to add any properties.
+"Class fields" is a syntax that allows to add any properties.

 For instance, let's add `name` property to `class User`: